neonmoe/fae/README.md

 - You can force the crate to use an OpenGL 2.1 context by setting the `FAE_OPENGL_LEGACY` environment variable.
-This is intended for making sure that builds work in both legacy and modern modes, though of course, if there are visual differences between the modes (aside fps), they should be considered a bug in this crate.
+This is intended for making sure that builds work in both legacy and modern modes, though of course, if there are visual differences between the modes (aside from fps), they should be considered a bug in this crate.
 Make an issue!
 Example usage:
   ```sh
   FAE_OPENGL_LEGACY=1 cargo run
   ```